microsoftgraph/dataconnect-solutions/solutions/ona/README.md

 ## **Preview Considerations**
 This template is in PREVIEW stage at this time.
 The following considerations apply:
-- There may be updates performed regularly to fix eventual bugs
+- There may be updates performed regularly to fit for adjustments and fixes
 - The network graph visualizations in the Power BI template are limited to 1500 nodes
 - The Betweenness index provides an approximation via sampling to avoid excesive compute effort and calculation time